EDWARDS SAPIEN 3 TRANSCATHETER HEART VALVE WITH THE EDWARDS COMMANDER DELIVERY SYSTEM

-The Edwards SAPIEN 3 transcatheter heart valve, model 9600TFX, and accessories are indicated for relief of aortic stenosis in patients with symptomatic heart disease due to severe native calcific aortic stenosis who are judged by a Heart Team, including a cardiac surgeon, to be at intermediate or greater risk for open surgical therapy (i.e., predicted risk of surgical mortality ≥ 3% at 30 days, based on the Society of Thoracic Surgeons (STS) risk score and other clinical co-morbidities unmeasured by the STS risk calculator).
+The Edwards SAPIEN 3 transcatheter heart valve (THV), model 9600TFX, and accessories are indicated for patients with symptomatic heart disease due to severe native calcific aortic stenosis who are judged by a Heart Team to be at intermediate or greater risk for open surgical therapy (i.e., the patient has comorbidities such that the Heart Team agrees the predicted risk of operative mortality is ≥ 3% at 30 days).

-Contraindications: The valve and delivery systems are contraindicated in patients who cannot tolerate an anticoagulation/antiplatelet regimen or who have active bacterial endocarditis or other active infections.
+Contraindications: The THV and delivery systems are contraindicated in patients who cannot tolerate an anticoagulation/antiplatelet regimen or who have active bacterial endocarditis or other active infections.

 Indications: The Edwards Crimper is indicated for use in preparing the Edwards SAPIEN 3 transcatheter heart valve for implantation.